brettz9/webappfind/README.md

 ## To-dos (Lower priority)

+1. If we don't need all permissions, see <https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Request_the_right_permissions>.
+    We might also consider allowing `activeTab`-only build to avoid content script permissions.

 1. Support passing entire directories with permission to re-reference IDs (until revoked in a permissions dialog?)